rocicorp/replicache/README.md

 This document walks you through getting [Replicache](https://replicache.dev) integrated with your existing backend in a basic way.
 It should take a few hours to a day, depending on the complexity of your system.

+**Note:** This document assumes you already know what Replicache is, why you might need it, and broadly how it works.
+If that's not true, see the [Replicache homepage](https://replicache.dev) for an overview, or the [design document](design.md) for a detailed deep-dive.

 # Overview

 To integrate Replicache into an existing service, you're gonna make changes on both the client and the server.